PaulSinnema/SessyController/README.md

 To use this code you need to create an account and get a SecurityToken from ENTSO-E.

-In the AppSettings.json the following must configured for your personal installation:
+In the AppSettings.json the following must be configured for your personal installation:

     {
         "Logging": {